matomo-org/matomo-for-wordpress/readme.txt

 _Already a Matomo On-Premise or Matomo Cloud user?
 You need to use the [Connect Matomo plugin](https://wordpress.org/plugins/wp-piwik/) instead of this plugin._

-**New in version 5.1.4: fixes for a couple security issues.
-It is recommended to update to this version.**

 [youtube https://www.youtube.com/watch?v=puxi_Ey0iLc]

 For all you WordPress website owners wanting an easier way to get customer insights to grow your business, you can now get the solution the professionals use, for free!